onevcat/UniWebView-Docs/docs/guide/oauth2-github.md

 # OAuth 2.0 with GitHub

+> The following guide was last updated in October 2024.
+Please note that it may become outdated if the provider updates their user interface or workflow.

 In this guide, we are using GitHub for demonstration purpose.

 We assumed that you have already created a GitHub App to follow this guide.
 If not yet, please refer to [this official guide](https://docs.github.com/en/developers/apps/building-github-apps/creating-a-github-app) to create one.
 We assume you have the following information for the app, and we will use them in this guide: